Thunderbolts (comics): Contest of Champions

-The 2015 Contest of Champions comic series features a universe where Iron Man and the Pro-Registration won Civil War with everything going in Tony's favor for five years.
+The 2015 Contest of Champions comic series features a universe where Iron Man and the Pro-Registration won Civil War, with everything going in Tony's favor for five years.
 The Thunderbolts in this universe are members of Captain America's Anti-Registration team who buy time off their sentence with suicide missions from the government, similar to DC's Suicide Squad.
-This version of the team is led by Steve Rogers and is composed of Spider-Man, Invisible Woman, Goliath, and the Punisher.
+This version of the team is led by Steve Rogers and is composed of Spider-Man, Invisible Woman, Goliath, and Punisher.
 When President Stark and his Mighty Avengers are kidnapped by Maestro and sent to Battleworld, the government sends the Thunderbolts to retrieve them.
 After a fight breaks out between them, the Mighty Avengers, and the Renegade Champions, Tony kills Steve and reveals that he used the Reality Gem to rig the war in his favor.
 Tony attempts to use the Gem on Battleworld to achieve a similar feat, but since he is no longer in his universe, the Gem is powerless, and he and the Punisher are swiftly killed by the Maestro.
 The surviving Mighty Avengers and Thunderbolts stay behind on Battleworld after the fight and dub themselves the Civil Warriors.

 "Fightbolts"

-From Thunderbolts #76-81, the Thunderbolts were no longer featured.
+From Thunderbolts #76–81, the Thunderbolts were no longer featured.
 The focus of the comic shifted to Daniel Axum, a former supervillain known as the Battler.
 Axum joined an underground fighting circuit that employed other supervillains, including the Armadillo.
-Axum, along with fellow combatant Man-Killer, turned on his criminal manager Rey Trueno, and refused to return to the supervillain lifestyle.
+Axum, along with fellow combatant Man-Killer, turned on his criminal manager, Rey Trueno, and refused to return to the supervillain lifestyle.
 Despite continuing the title and numbering, this incarnation had no connection to the better-known team listed above, and the title was cancelled six issues into this direction.